john-science/john-science.github.io/_drafts/2016-10-31-history-tolkiens-dwarves.md

 The endless days before history began.

 * [Eru Ilúvatar](https://en.wikipedia.org/wiki/Eru_Il%C3%BAvatar) creates the gods [Ainur](https://en.wikipedia.org/wiki/Ainur_%28Middle-earth%29), with [Aulë](https://en.wikipedia.org/wiki/Aul%C3%AB) and [Melkor](https://en.wikipedia.org/wiki/Morgoth) among them.
-* Melkor is the greatest of the Vala, but desires more power.
+* Melkor is the greatest of the Vala, but is overwhelmed by the desire for power.
 * [Arda](https://en.wikipedia.org/wiki/Arda_%28Tolkien%29), the physical world, is created.
-* The [Vala](https://en.wikipedia.org/wiki/Vala_%28Middle-earth%29) are the Ainur who descend into Arda to oversee it.
+* Some Ainur descend into Arda to over see it; they are known as the [Vala](https://en.wikipedia.org/wiki/Vala_%28Middle-earth%29).
-* Melkor claims Arda for himself and becomes the source of all evil in Arda.
+* Melkor claims Arda for himself; he becomes the source of all evil.
 * Aulë, god of skill and craftsmanship, creates the [Dwarves](https://en.wikipedia.org/wiki/Dwarf_%28Middle-earth%29) in secret from the other Vala.
  * *This is probably why the Dwarves are the least corruptable of all races.
 During the creation of Elves and men, all of the Vala were present and played a part, including Melkor.
 But Melkor played no part in the creation of the Dwarves.*
  * It [appears](https://en.wikipedia.org/wiki/The_War_of_the_Jewels) Aulë created the Dwarven language, which did not change much over time.